watson-developer-cloud/node-red-node-watson/README.md

 <a href="https://cla-assistant.io/watson-developer-cloud/node-red-node-watson"><img src="https://cla-assistant.io/readme/badge/watson-developer-cloud/node-red-node-watson" alt="CLA assistant" /></a>

+### New in version 0.5.21
+- New node for Add Document for Discovery.

 ### New in version 0.5.20
 - Added experimental neural translation as a config option to translation node.